futuredapp/Engineering-Handbook/general/git-flow.md

 Attachments and more detailed information about the PR is welcomed, such as:

-* A screenshot of an UI, if PR implements of fixes it
+* A screenshot of an UI, if PR implements or fixes it
 * A gif image if an animation is part of the PR
 * Text description of what reviewers should pay attention to during code review